pheobeyeung/pheobeyeung.github.io/source/URCaps/DaemonMigration.rst

-PolyScope 6 URCap Migration Guide
+URCap Migration Guide with Daemon
 =================================

 This guide will demonstrate the steps needed to migrate a PolyScope 5 URCap project into a PolyScope 6 URCapX project.